 2. Take salt baths

 Sounds like they might sting, we know, but Jo Ann reckons they worked for her.
 "My advice is salt baths, yes it stings, but helps prevent infection," she says.
-And Mummy Tortoise, who had a C-section, says salty water is a good wound-cleaning choice: "I would recommend cleaning with boiled salty water and cotton wool while healing."
+And Melissa, who had a C-section, says salty water is a good wound-cleaning choice: "I would recommend cleaning with boiled salty water and cotton wool while healing."

 12-healing-tips-for-post-birth-stitches-and-tears_158810